Join Our Trust

 Having met with many Head Teachers, Governing Bodies and parents during consultation meetings, I am always asked one question.
 What will happen to our school uniform?
 To the casual observer this could look like an unimportant question, but it actually gets to the really serious question: “If I join your MAT, will this school lose its identity?”
 The answer is a resounding no. This line of enquiry strikes to the heart of what DSAT stands for.

-What binds DSAT, and what is common across all our schools, is a high standard for progress and aspiration and the view that school should be a happy and safe place where no child should get lost in the averages.
+What binds DSAT, and what is common across all our schools, is high standards for quality of education and an aspiration that school should be a happy and safe place where each child reaches their own potential.
 A high performing school must deliver for everyone.
 Ultimately, to join DSAT is to sign up to wanting greater school improvement collaboration that is structured and challenging.
 The idea of taking on board support and giving it back is vital and one of the pre-requisites to joining us.

 I am encouraged that no single school or academy that has joined our MAT has any regrets and anyone who is thinking about joining can be directed to any one of our individual academies for a discussion on what it is like to be a part of DSAT.